-Through this method, you pay less interest and can repay the loan faster.
-However, it’s important to understand how offset accounts work and if its the right choice for your financial situation.
+Through this method, you pay less interest and can repay the mortgage faster.
+However, it’s essential to understand how offset accounts work and if its the right choice for your financial situation.

 You can put any income or savings into an offset account like a normal bank account, but you won’t gain any interest.
-Instead, the money will temporarily reduce (or offset) your loan principal (the amount of money you owe on your home loan).
+Instead, the money temporarily reduces (or offsets) your loan principal (the amount of money you owe on your mortgage).

 By offsetting your loan principal you pay less interest.
-Your monthly repayments won’t change but you’ll be paying off more principal and less interest.
+Your monthly repayments won’t change but you pay off more principal and less interest.

 Putting money into an offset account is like making extra mortgage repayments, except you can withdraw the money and spend it when you need to.